apache/flink/docs/dev/table/streaming/temporal_tables.zh.md

 under the License.
 -->

-Temporal tables represent a concept of changing table that its data is deemed to be effective or valid along some time period.
+Temporal Tables represent a concept of a (parameterized) view on a changing table that returns the content of a table at a specific point in time.

 The changing table can either be a changing history table which tracks the changes (e.g. database changelogs) or a changing dimension table which materializes the changes (e.g. database tables).

 For the changing history table, Flink can keep track of the changes and allows for accessing the content of the table at a certain point in time within a query.
 In Flink, this kind of table is represented by a *Temporal Table Function*.

 For the changing dimension table, Flink allows for accessing the content of the table at processing time within a query.
 In Flink, this kind of table is represented by a *Temporal Table*.
-In the future, a *Temporal Table* can also represents a changing history table.

 * This will be replaced by the TOC
 {:toc}

 Motivation
 ----------

+### Correlate with a changing history table

 Let's assume that we have the following table `RatesHistory`.